ElvannAbendroth/oodri-dev/src/content/blog/codepen-divider-effect.md

 ---
 ## Introduction

-In the spirit of moving my music artist website platform away from using wordpress, I've been playing around different ways to implement my favorite visual features from ym landing page: a rounded divider as such:
+In the spirit of eventually moving my music artist website platform away from using Wordpress, I've been playing around different ways to implement my favorite visual features from the landing landing page: a rounded divider as such:

 ![Elvann Webpage Rounded Divider Effect](../../assets/blog/elvann-divider-effect.png)